-Under section 11 of the Data Protection Act 1998, you can give the Electoral Registration Officer notice that you do not want your personal information to be used for direct marketing either permanently or until further notice.
-To do this you should complete the Electors Section 11 Opt-out form under the Documents section of this page.
-If your name already appears on the Electoral Register, this request will come into effect from the next revision of the edited register following receipt of this request, but will not alter any previously published open registers.
+Under section 11 of the Data Protection Act 1998, you can give the Electoral Registration Officer notice that you do not want your personal information to be used for direct marketing.
+To do this you should click on the 'Remove me from the Open Register' link on the right hand side of this page.
+If your name already appears on the Electoral Register, this request will come into effect from the next revision of the open register following receipt of this request, but will not alter any previously published open registers.
 If you are not already registered, you can ask for your name not to be included on the Open Electoral Register as part of your registration.
 Please note, this request will not alter any previous open registers that your name has appeared on.

 Inspection of the Electoral Register

-The current electoral register and monthly alteration notices available for inspection at the Council Offices, Foster Avenue, Beeston from Monday to Friday between 10:00am and 12:00pm and 2:00pm and 4:00pm.
+The current electoral register and monthly alteration notices are available for inspection under supervision at the Council Offices, Foster Avenue, Beeston from Monday to Friday between 10:00am and 12:00pm and 2:00pm and 4:00pm.